Earth First!: Judi Bari car bombing

-In 1990, a bomb exploded in the car of Earth First! activist Judi Bari, injuring Bari and fellow activist Darryl Cherney.
+In 1990, a bomb exploded in the car of Earth First activist Judi Bari, injuring Bari and fellow activist Darryl Cherney.
 Bari and Cherney were arrested due to suspicions by the police and Federal Bureau of Investigation that they had been transporting a bomb that had accidentally exploded.
 Bari contended that extremists opposed to her pro-environmental actions had placed the bomb in her car in order to kill her.
 The case against them was eventually dropped due to lack of evidence.

 Bari died of cancer in 1997, but her federal lawsuit against the FBI and Oakland, California police resulted in a 2002 jury verdict awarding her estate and Darryl Cherney a total of $4.4 million.
-As a result of the civil case, it was determined that eighty percent of the damages were for violation of their First Amendment rights by the FBI and police.

 A documentary movie about the court case, entitled The Forest for the Trees, was released in 2006.
 It was directed by Bernadine Mellis, whose father is one of the lawyers featured in the documentary.
 The documentary Who Bombed Judi Bari?, directed by Mary Liz Thomson, was released in 2012.
 The filmmakers are offering a $50,000 reward for information leading the arrest of the bomber.

 On March 21, 2011, a U.S. federal judge in California ordered the FBI to preserve evidence related to the car bombing.
 The FBI was planning to destroy all evidence in the case.
 The bombing remains unsolved.